scintill/qmiserial2qmuxd/README.md

 * Make qmuxd socket path configurable - maybe follow GobiAPI's naming convention.
 In the source right now it is defined for Android.
 * Check if indications/unsolicited messages work
 * Does anything bad happen if multiple programs access us at once?
 (Is this one of the reasons for the existence of qmuxd and libqmi's proxy mode?)
 We could set the pty to exclusive mode if needed.
+* Do endianness conversions, so we'll work on a big-endian system (assuming the wire protocols are always little-endian)
+* Write an implementation in something like Python?
+I've started with C because it's probably best for my needs, but a higher-level language might make it clearer how this works, and have less possibility of memory bugs and crashes.
 * Is there a good reason qmuxd wants you to do control operations through it? (e.g. eQMUXD_MSG_ALLOC_QMI_CLIENT_ID and eQMUXD_MSG_RELEASE_QMI_CLIENT_ID in GobiAPI, several others I see in libqmi_client_qmux.so.)
 I found a way to do raw control requests for simplicity, but maybe qmuxd wants us to use its extra layer so it can manage something important...
 * Add symlinking feature, where a user-specified symlink is created to point to the pty allocated, so that a constant path can be used with the consuming tools.